 Lea T. Rutherford has always been driven by a desire to help others.
 While attending Spelman College, she volunteered in the neonatal intensive care unit at a local hospital, though she ultimately opted for a career in education instead of health care.
-She graduated in 1995 with a Bachelor of Science in natural sciences and was certified in lifetime teaching by Teach for America in 1996.
-In 1997, she was licensed as a science educator by the Texas Education Agency.
+She graduated in 1995 with a Bachelor of Science in natural sciences.
+In 1996, she received a lifetime teaching certificate from the Texas Education Agency while serving as a two-year corps member with Teach for America.
 Embarking on her career as a teacher in her local school district, she was recognized early on for her excellence and was elected to be chair of her department.
 She also represented both her district and her region for science education and leadership and had the opportunity to share her skills as a coach with her fellow schoolteachers.

-Having already developed a variety of professional relationships through her time as a trainer and coach, she left her teaching position and established Education Today Enterprises, LLC, an education consulting firm where she continues to excel as founder, chief executive officer and consultant.
+Having already developed a variety of professional relationships through her time as a teacher, trainer and coach, ETE would become a competitive and thriving education consulting firm where she continues to excel as founder, chief executive officer and consultant.
 In these roles, she works with superintendents and principals to help at-risk students, provide educational support to teachers and administrators, and more.
-Furthermore, in 2014, she co-founded EMC Education Group, LLC, with a long-time friend whom she met during her time with Teach for America.
+Furthermore, in 2014, she co-founded EMC Education Group LLC with a longtime friend whom she met during her time with Teach for America.

 Ms. Rutherford has made a name for herself for her skill and experience in the field of education, combining her love of science and knack for breaking down complex ideas into their simpler component parts to aid in learning and retention.
-Of her accomplishments, she is particularly proud of the series of dual-language elementary math workbooks that she published for grades 1-5, as well as the fact that she has been able to continue to secure major contracts, resulting in a seven-figure portfolio, throughout the ongoing COVID-19 pandemic.
+Of her accomplishments, she is particularly proud of the series of dual-language elementary math workbooks that she published for grades one through five, as well as the fact that she has been able to continue to secure major contracts, resulting in a multi-seven-figure portfolio throughout the ongoing COVID-19 pandemic.
 Looking toward the future, Ms. Rutherford plans to expand the reach of her consulting firms to outlying districts and states, as well as to launch a travel program to allow parents and children to travel to foreign countries to get hands-on experience learning about other cultures.

 Ms. Rutherford attributes much of her success to her faith, creativity and her “I am” mindset, which allows her to persevere during difficult times.
 She also cites her children, Zaiya and Zyana, as major sources of motivation.
 Her children have watched her evolve throughout her career, seeing her go from employee to entrepreneur, and she hopes that her growth will inspire them and make them feel like they have the power to do anything they set their minds to.
 Above everything, Ms. Rutherford is proud to have excelled as an African American woman and a single mom.